aiplanethub/mini-bootcamp-introduction-to-pandas/sorting-and-renaming/1487-Sorting.md

-* By default the sorting happens in an ascending order:
+* By default, the sorting happens in ascending order: